qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 Does the representation of a bar object contain one b ﬁeld or two?
 If two, are both accessible, or only one?
 Under what circumstances?
 10.17 Discuss the relative merits of classes and type extensions.
 Which do you prefer?
 Why?
 10.18 Building on the outline of Example 10.28, write a program that illustrates the difference between copy constructors and operator= in C++.
 Your code should include examples of each situation in which one of these may be called (don’t forget parameter passing and function returns).
 In- strument the copy constructors and assignment operators in each of your classes so that they will print their names when called.
 Run your program to verify that its behavior matches your expectations.
 10.19 What do you think of the decision, in C++, C#, and Ada 95, to use static method binding, rather than dynamic, by default?
 Is the gain in imple- mentation speed worth the loss in abstraction and reusability?
 Assum- ing that we sometimes want static binding, do you prefer the method-by- method approach of C++ and C#, or the variable-by-variable approach of Ada 95?
 Why?
 10.20 If foo is an abstract class in a C++ program, why is it acceptable to declare variables of type foo*, but not of type foo?
 10.21 Consider the Java program shown in Figure 10.8.
 Assume that this is to be compiled to native code on a machine with 4-byte addresses.

-## (a) Draw a picture of the layout in memory of the object created at line

-* Show all virtual function tables.
-  (b) Give assembly-level pseudocode for the call to c.val at line 19.
+(a) Draw a picture of the layout in memory of the object created at line 15.
+Show all virtual function tables. (b) Give assembly-level pseudocode for the call to c.val at line 19.
 You may assume that the address of c is in register r1 immediately before the call, and that this same register should be used to pass the hidden this parameter.
 You may ignore the need to save and restore registers, and don’t worry about where to put the return value.

 ![Figure 10.8 A simple...](images/page_561_vector_324.png)
 *Figure 10.8 A simple program in Java.*

-### (c)

-Give assembly-level pseudocode for the call to c.ping at line 17.
+(c) Give assembly-level pseudocode for the call to c.ping at line 17.
 Again, assume that the address of c is in register r1, that this is the same register that should be used to pass this, and that you don’t need to save or restore any registers. (d) Give assembly-levelpseudocode for the body of method Counter.ping (again ignoring register save/restore).

-### 10.22

-In Ruby, as in Java 8 or Scala, an interface (mix-in) can provide method code as well as signatures.
+10.22 In Ruby, as in Java 8 or Scala, an interface (mix-in) can provide method code as well as signatures.
 (It can’t provide data members; that would be multiple inheritance.)
 Explain why dynamic typing makes this feature more powerful than it is in the other languages.

 10.23–10.31 In More Depth.

-## 10.10

-### **Explorations**
+10.10 **Explorations**

-### 10.32

-Return for a moment to Exercise 3.7.
+## 10.32 Return for a moment to Exercise 3.7.
 Build a (more complete) C++ ver- sion of the singly linked list library of Figure 3.16.
 Discuss the issue of

 storage management.
 Under what circumstances should one delete the el- ements of a list when deleting the list itself?
 What should the destructor for list_node do?
 Should it delete its data member?
 Should it recursively delete node next?
 10.33 The discussion in this chapter has focused on the classic “class-based” ap- proach to object-oriented programming languages, pioneered by Simula and Smalltalk.
 There is an alternative, “object-based” approach that dis- penses with the notion of class.
 In object-based programming, methods are directly associated with objects, and new objects are created using ex- isting objects as* prototypes*.
 Learn about Self, the canonical object-based programming language, and JavaScript, the most widely used.
 What do you think of their approach?
 How does it compare to the class-based al- ternative?
 You may ﬁnd it helpful to read the coverage of JavaScript in Section 14.4.4.
 10.34 As described in Section C 5.5.1, performance on pipelined processors de- pends critically on the ability of the hardware to successfully predict the outcome of branches, so that processing of subsequent instructions can begin before processing of the branch has completed.
 In object-oriented programs, however, knowing the outcome of a branch is not enough: be- cause branches are so often dispatched through vtables, one must also pre- dict the* destination*.
 Learn how branch prediction works in one or more modern processors.
 How well do these processors handle object-oriented programs?
 10.35 Explore the implementation of mix-in inheritance in a just-in-time (native code) Java compiler.
 Does it follow the strategy of Section 10.5?
 How efﬁcient is it?
 10.36 Explore the implementation of mix-in inheritance in Ruby.
 How does it differ from that of Java?
 10.37 Learn about* type hierarchy analysis* and* type propagation*, which can some- times be used to infer the concrete type of objects at compile time, al- lowing the compiler to generate direct calls to methods, rather than indi- recting through vtables.
 How effective are these techniques?
 What frac- tion of method calls are they able to optimize in typical benchmarks?
 What are their limitations?
 (You might start with the papers of Bacon and Sweeney [BS96] and Diwan et al. [DMM96].)

-### 10.38–10.39 In More Depth.
+10.38–10.39 In More Depth.
+10.11 **Bibliographic Notes**
-10.11
-**Bibliographic Notes**

 Appendix A contains bibliographic citations for the various languages discussed in this chapter, including Simula, Smalltalk, C++, Eiffel, Java, C#, Modula-3, Oberon, Ada 95, Fortran 2003, Python, Ruby, Objective-C, Swift, Go, OCaml,